KYRAL-Health/KyralPASS/contract/README.md

 ## <ins>CreateNewUser</ins>

 Creates a new user on chain.
-This user object needs to be encrypted with hashes and decrypt key provided to verify that the key is correct and matches the provided hash.
+This user object needs to be encrypted with hashes to verify correct encryption/decryption.
+It is the clients job to ensure that data is encrypted properly and that decrypt key is able to decrypt ciphertext and hash matches.
 Encryption needs to match the functions found in crypto-utils.go

 | Input Data         | Data Type |
 | ------------------ | --------- |